-- Develop their linguistic and communicative competence - Applying linguistic knowledge and skills to understand and communicate effectively. - Developing the skills of listening, speaking, reading and writing in a range of situations and contexts. - Reading and understanding a range of texts, and responding appropriately. - \circ $\;$ Being clear, coherent and accurate in spoken and written communication. - Recognizing that languages differ but may share common grammatical, morpho-syntactic or lexical features. - Understanding of the conventions of written language, including grammar, writing systems of the target language as well as language-specific conventions both in handwritten production and in computer-assisted writing. - Adapting to a widening range of familiar and unfamiliar contexts within the classroom and beyond. - Making informed choices about effective ways to communicate formally and informally. - Developing meta-linguistic awareness and language as a "way of knowing". - Stimulate their creativity - Using familiar language for new purposes and in new contexts. - Using imagination to express thoughts, ideas, experiences and feelings. - Making fresh connections between ideas, experiences, texts and words, drawing on a rich experience of language and literature. - Using inventive approaches to making meaning, taking risks, playing with language and using it to create new effects. - Using imagination to convey themes, ideas and arguments, solve problems, and create settings, moods and characters. - Using creative approaches to answering questions, solving problems and developing ideas. - Increase their cultural appreciation and intercultural understanding - Gaining a sense of the target language's literary heritage and engaging with important texts in it. - Understanding how the target language varies locally and globally, and how these variations relate to identity and cultural diversity. - Appreciating the richness and diversity of other cultures. - Foster critical understanding - Engaging with ideas and texts, understanding and responding to the main issues. - Assessing the validity and significance of information and ideas from different sources. - Exploring others' ideas and developing their own.
+A. Develop their linguistic and communicative competence

+- Applying linguistic knowledge and skills to understand and communicate effectively. - Developing the skills of listening, speaking, reading and writing in a range of situations and contexts. - Reading and understanding a range of texts, and responding appropriately. - Being clear, coherent and accurate in spoken and written communication. - Recognizing that languages differ but may share common grammatical, morpho-syntactic or lexical features. - Understanding of the conventions of written language, including grammar, writing systems of the target language as well as language-specific conventions both in handwritten production and in computer-assisted writing. - Adapting to a widening range of familiar and unfamiliar contexts within the classroom and beyond. - Making informed choices about effective ways to communicate formally and informally. - Developing meta-linguistic awareness and language as a "way of knowing".

+B. Stimulate their creativity

+- Using familiar language for new purposes and in new contexts. - Using imagination to express thoughts, ideas, experiences and feelings. - Making fresh connections between ideas, experiences, texts and words, drawing on a rich experience of language and literature. - Using inventive approaches to making meaning, taking risks, playing with language and using it to create new effects - Using imagination to convey themes, ideas and arguments, solve problems, and create settings, moods and characters. - Using creative approaches to answering questions, solving problems and developing ideas.

+C. Increase their cultural appreciation and intercultural understanding

+- Gaining a sense of the target language's literary heritage and engaging with important texts in it. - Understanding how the target language varies locally and globally, and how these variations relate to identity and cultural diversity. - Appreciating the richness and diversity of other cultures.